-Table 53: Definitions for Likeliho od Designations ( only used for u planned events)
+Table 53: Definitions for Likelihood Designations (only used for unplanned events)

-ent is unlikely but may occur at some

-ring normal operating conditions.

-ent is likely to occur at some time

-normal operating conditions.
+Likelihood Definition Unlikely The event is unlikely but may occur at some time during normal operating conditions.
+Possible The event is likely to occur at some time during normal operating conditions.